Sbagni/UFO_javascript/README.md

  **Automatic Table and Date Search**

-Created a basic HTML web page.

-Used the UFO dataset provided in the form of an array of JavaScript objects, wrote code that appends a table to web page and then adds new rows of data for each UFO sighting.
+Created HTML web page with the UFO dataset provided in the form of an array of JavaScript objects (JSON), wrote code that appends a table to web page and then adds new rows of data for each UFO sighting.

 * There is  column for `date/time`, `city`, `state`, `country`, `shape`, and `comment`.